Laparoscopic oophorectomy

 The operation usually takes about 30 minutes.

-Your gynaecologist will make a small cut, usually on or near your umbilicus (belly button), so they can insert an instrument in your abdominal cavity to inflate it with gas (carbon dioxide).
-They will make several small cuts on your abdomen so they can insert tubes (ports) into your abdomen.
+Your gynaecologist will make a small cut, usually on or near your belly button, so they can insert an instrument in your abdominal cavity to inflate it with gas (carbon dioxide).
+They will make 2 to 3 small cuts on your abdomen so they can insert tubes (ports) into your abdomen.
 Your gynaecologist will insert surgical instruments through the ports along with a telescope so they can see inside your abdomen and perform the operation.

 For each ovary that needs to be removed, your gynaecologist will separate your ovary, and usually the connected fallopian tube, from the blood supply and surrounding tissue.
 They will remove your ovary through one of the small cuts.